 2) Virtually Better offers VR exposure therapy for anxiety, depression or phobias

-Do you remember the scene from Friends, where Ross and Rachel agreed that Rachel will go to the playground and try the swing in spite of her fears, if Ross is willing to touch an exemplar of the dreadful spider?
+Do you remember the scene from Friends, where Ross and Rachel agreed that Rachel will go to the playground and try the swing in spite of her fears if Ross is willing to touch an exemplary of the dreadful spider?
 In psychology, this is called exposure therapy.
 When you confront a fearful situation.

 3) Bravemind is freeing soldiers from PTSD